shashankprasanna/autogluon-demos/README.md

 #### This repository contains code and config files supporting the following blog post:
-Inside AutoGluon-Tabular: peek into the Auto in AutoML
+Inside AutoGluon-Tabular: peek into the Auto in AutoML (add link)